SpaceXpanse/Whitepaper/README.md

 ### Blockchain - ROD
 Open source

-- Currency ad creation of tokens
+- Main urrency /creation of tokens/
 - Storage of Digital IDs and other information
 - Decentralized DNS or dDNS /from Namecoin code/
 - Storage of files by implementation of IPFS